Finland stuns 2-time defending champ US 4-3 in OT in world junior quarterfinals

 Hutson scored on a rush 35 seconds into the second.
 Heikki Ruohonen tied it at 4:46 on a quick shot from the left side.

-The Americans lost their last two games in the tournament — falling 6-3 to Sweden on Wednesday night in the group finale — after winning their first three.
+The Americans lost their last two games — falling 6-3 to Sweden on Wednesday night in the group finale — after winning their first three.

+“It was an honor to coach this group,” said Bob Motzko, the University of Minnesota coach.
+“They played a great game tonight and came up just short.
+Give Finland credit.
+It’s an empty feeling right now, but our guys gave it all they had.”

 In the late game at the University of Minnesota in Minneapolis, Canada faced Slovakia.